V-R-E/Q-Sys-Simple-Servo/README.md

 This is a Q-Sys plugin to easily control PWM hobby servo motors through native Q-Sys PWM GPIO pins.

 ## Overview
 The Simple Servo plugin is designed to make contol of PWM hobby servo motors super simple.
-By utilizing the built in PWM capible GPIO pins on Q-Sys peripherials such as network amplifiers, you can easily connect PWM hobby servos without the need of extra hardware or special 3rd party servo controllers.
-Simply connect the PWM Frequency and PWM Duty Cycle pin(s) of the plugin to the corresponding pins of the network amplifier GPIO component and you're done.
+By utilizing the built in PWM capible GPIO pins on Q-Sys peripherials such as network amplifiers and I/O Frames, you can easily connect PWM hobby servos without the need of extra hardware or special third party servo controllers.
+Simply connect the PWM Frequency and PWM Duty Cycle pin(s) of the plugin to the corresponding pins of the Q-Sys equipment GPIO component and you're done.
 The plugin can suport up to 5 servo motors, each with their own custom calibration settings and default power on positions found on the servo setup page.

 ## Properties
 - Number of Servos